Strong Passwords - Guidelines

 In this article:

-Weak passwords are easily guessed and can lead to serious consequences, such as identity theft, the loss of confidential data, and in some cases compromised systems.
+When your password can easily be guessed, cracked, or has been exposed in a data breach, it can lead to serious consequences, such as identity theft, the loss of confidential data, and in some cases, it can even compromise entire systems.
 See below for some tips on how to create a strong, secure password.

 1. Make each password long and strong.